3.1.9.29. TripleFrictionPendulumX Element

 # Set up recorder

-set OutDir EXAMPLE3; # Output folder
+set OutDir EXAMPLE; # Output folder

-set OutFile1 TEMPERATURE.txt;
+set OutFile1 TEMPERATURE_FINITE_DEPTH.txt;

-set OutFile2 DISP.txt;
+set OutFile2 DISP_FINITE_DEPTH.txt;

-set OutFile3 FORCE.txt;
+set OutFile3 FORCE_FINITE_DEPTH.txt;

-set OutFile4 COMPDISP.txt;
+set OutFile4 COMPDISP_FINITE_DEPTH.txt;

 file mkdir $OutDir;